-All players should use the portal to Dalaran Crater in Dalaran (Broken Isles) or one provided by a mage.
+All players should use the portal to Dalaran Crater provided by a mage.
 After arriving, travel just south of due east, passing over Tarren Mill, to reach Ravenholdt Manor.

-Low level Alliance players can take a portal to Ironforge, then a flight to Aerie Peak.
+Alliance players can take the portal to Ironforge, then a flight to Aerie Peak.
 Ravenholdt Manor is southwest along the line of the mountains; fly over the second-to-last peak and you will reach it.
 A mailbox is available at Aerie Peak.

-Low level Horde players can take a portal or zeppelin to Undercity, then a flight to Tarren Mill.
+Horde players can take the portal to Undercity, then a flight to Tarren Mill.
 Ravenholdt Manor is nearly due east.
 A mailbox is available at Tarren Mill.

 Players restricted to ground mounts will need to use the ground path up to Ravenholdt Manor which starts in the hills north of Durnholde Keep.
 This is accessible from Tarren Mill or Aerie Peak.